reduce picky eating

 Whether you decide to start with purees or baby-led weaning, you can encourage independence with your baby.
 You can dip a teether or a flat spoon like the Num Num Gootensils in puree and put it on the tray for baby to pick up.

-NumNum Baby Spoons Set, Pre-Spoon GOOtensils for Kids Aged 6+ Months - First Stage, Baby Led Weaning (BLW) Teething Spoon - Self Feeding, Silicone Toddler Food Utensils - 2 Spoons, Blue/Orange
+NumNum Baby Spoons Set, Pre-Spoon GOOtensils for Kids Aged 6+ Months - First Stage, Baby Led Weaning (BLW) Spoon - Self Feeding, Silicone Toddler Food Utensils - 2 Spoons, Blue/Orange

 If you are starting with baby-led weaning and want to offer table foods from the beginning, check out this guide from Solid Starts.
 It is recommended to offer soft foods that are the width and length of 2 adult fingers.